In 2012, my mom said, “I’m so glad you moved here. Now you can help plan the family reunion!” Say What?!

 Three Main Phases of Planning a Family Reunion

 Spoiler alert…Everything about planning a family reunion is actually planned ahead of time!
 You leave nothing to chance.
-Think of planning a reunion or any event, similar to giving an important presentation at work, opening a new restaurant, or launching a new product.
+Think of planning your reunion, child’s birthday party or any event, similar to giving an important presentation at work, opening a new restaurant, or launching a new product.

 Planning for these types of events all have three main primary phases: